 The result: In the guise relationship strengthening, it again worked like a pro for the businesses.

-The amendment definitely gives a push to the templating app building service providers.
+The amendment definitely gives a push to the top iPhone app Developers.
 The middlemen can still exist and enable smaller businesses get the app built from the ground up when they are short on the budget or don’t have the resources to build the app.
 Also, the high-level of customization and various interface options help the businesses to get a custom app which offers app-like experience to the users.